 Best Platform Clogs

-The Alexis Cutout Platform is the kind of clog that turns fabulous disco dreams into reality.
-With a platform base and 4.25-inch heel, these are the clogs you wear when you really want to be noticed.
-The streamlined shape is bold and flattering, and black patent leather cut-outs make the clogs perfect for a big night out.
+With a platform base and four-inch-plus heel, the Alexis is the clog you wear when you really want to be noticed.
+The streamlined shape is bold and flattering, and leather cut-outs make the clogs perfect for brunch and an afternoon shopping.
 The heel height and slip-on profile may be mildly intimidating but never fear: No. 6 calls them “our most comfortable platform clog to date.”
 It isn’t always easy to find clogs that combine glamour and comfort, which makes this stylish pair of clog the best in their category.
-The real question is whether you want to debut them in the clubs of Ibiza or Mykonos.

 Best Low-Heel Clog Sandals

 If you want a cute low-heeled clog for everyday wear (maybe wandering around the Los Angeles Flower Market), look no further than Sandgrens, a Swedish brand that’s been around for over 100 years and still makes each pair by hand using natural vegetable tanned leather in Sweden.
-These Saragasso clog sandals have a one-and-three-quarter inch heel and the slight V shape of the top of the toe box is flattering to the foot.
+The Saragasso clog sandals have an under-two-inch heel and the slight V shape of the top of the toe box is flattering to the foot.
 The heels are low enough to make them a summer go-to, and after breaking them in (the company suggests wearing them around the house with socks for a few hours) they’ll adapt to the shape of your feet and become a classic wardrobe staple that looks just as good with a floral sundress as a pair of jeans.
 You can even bike in these.
-Plus, they come in 13 different colors, including some particularly fun options like berry, purple ash, and gold.
+Plus, they come in 13 different colors, including some particularly fun options like red, plum, and stone.

 Best Closed-Toe Clogs

-This closed-toe clog sandal pick offers a happy medium between sandals and shoes—exactly what you need in early autumn and late spring.
-With a two-inch heel and Mary Jane-like profile, the Dansko Sam is an ideal transitional clog.
-The lightweight shoes win rave reviews for being both comfy and cute.
-The style is simple enough to suit a variety of looks, and unlike some clogs, they don’t have a breaking-in period.
-The DRI-LEX® wrapped footbed wicks away moisture to help keep your feet dry and free of odors.
-If you’re nervous about jumping into the clog look, these are a particularly good option, given that the heels are wood grain print (rather than being made of real wood) and the shoe is available in six easy neutrals, including an all black version.
-It's easy to imagine these clogs in a European market, like in Barcelona's Mercado de La Boqueria.
+This closed-toe clog sandal pick offers a happy medium between sandals, shoes, and boots—exactly what you need in early autumn and late spring.
+With a three-and-a-half-inch heel and jodhpur-bootie-like profile with cute cutouts, Free People’s Cedar Clog is ideal transitional footwear.
+If you’re nervous about jumping into the clog look, these are a particularly good option, given that they’re available in five excellent neutrals, including an inky black version.
+It’s easy to imagine these clogs in a European market, like in Barcelona’s Mercado de La Boqueria.